 6) You may also want to check that you are covered for periods that your log cabin is empty, for example over winter, unlicensed builders (particularly in cases where you have done all the building, plumbing & electrical work), and all the replacement materials.

 Don’t be surprised that an agent from the insurers may want to come out and take photos, or ask you to send photos to them.
 This is so they can make sure the underwriters cover everything that needs covering.
 They will usually only take photos of the outside of your home.

-Other things to consider when choosing a provider are whether you are able to contact them directly if you need to, and whether they take a while to connect to on the phone or are just online based.
+Other things to consider when choosing a provider are whether you can contact them directly if you need to and whether they take a while to connect to on the phone or are just online-based.

 Now you have read this article, you should be armed with all the questions you need to approach insurance companies and start comparing quotes.

-Hopefully you will have thought about things that you can do to your log cabin to make sure it is as safe and secure as possible to make it easier to ensure.
+Hopefully, you will have thought about things that you can do to your log cabin to make sure it is as safe and secure as possible – to make it easier to insure.

 Do you own a log cabin?
-What are your experiences of getting insurance, have you faced any other problems or was it a straightforward process for you?
-We would love to hear your experiences.
+What are your experiences of getting insurance, have you faced any other problems, or was it a straightforward process for you?
+We would love to hear about your experiences.
 Drop us a line below!